 Portable vs. Whole Boat Inverters

 Portable inverters are very simple.
-They plug into a cigarette lighter and have one or more “regular” outlets, such as that shown at right.
-They come in several different styles — some have cords that go to the cigarette lighter, some have more than one outlet, some (such as this one) also have a USB outlet for charging electronics.
+They plug into a cigarette lighter and have one or more “regular” outlets.
+They come in several different styles — some have cords that go to the cigarette lighter, some have more than one outlet, some also have a USB outlet for charging electronics.

 Portable inverters are convenient as there’s basically no installation, they’re easy to put wherever you need them and they’re relatively cheap.